 Conclusion

-These case reports presented individuals who were diagnosed with COVID-19 and who developed TB pericarditis and pericardial tamponade.
+In these two case reports, individuals diagnosed with COVID-19 developed TB pericarditis and pericardial tamponade.
 The authors suggested that COVID-19 could trigger an inflammatory response that serves as a nidus for TB reactivation.
-They recommended that clinicians should incorporate TB into the differential diagnosis for patients with viral pericarditis and tamponade.
-Serial echocardiography and imaging techniques, including CT, may be appropriate, particularly in young patients who deteriorate at an alarming speed.
-Nevertheless, the gold standard for confirming TB pericarditis is the identification of the Mycobacterium tuberculosis in the pericardial fluid or tissue.
+Therefore, clinicians should incorporate TB into the differential diagnosis in patients with viral infection, pericarditis, and tamponade.